azagniotov/ant-style-path-matcher/README.md

 * `**` matches zero or more **_directories_** in a path

 #### _Complexity_
-The matching algorithm uses a `O(N)` space complexity, since the algorithm does not create substrings and recurses by moving pointers on the original char arrays
+The matching algorithm of [AntPathMatcherArrays](../master/src/main/java/io/github/azagniotov/matcher/AntPathMatcherArrays.java) uses a `O(N)` space complexity, since the algorithm does not create substrings (unlike [AntPathMatcher](../master/src/main/java/io/github/azagniotov/matcher/AntPathMatcher.java)) and recurses by moving pointers on the original char arrays

 #### _Examples_